 The climate in the French Southern Territories is harsh, especially during the austral winter.
 You need to pack appropriate equipment and gear.
 You need layers when it comes to clothing, and insulation is a must.
-Studying albatross or penguins can make you sit still for hours, and that can be dangerous.
+Studying albatross or penguins can make you sit still for hours, and that can be dangerous in the cold.
 Surely we do not have to tell you how to conduct a scientific expedition.

 As to how you can get to the French Southern Territories, this one is a bit tricky.
 There are no airports in the French Southern Territories, which means that flying is out of the question.
 However, travel by boat.
 But not any boat since cruise ships will not go there.
 You can travel by Marion Dufresne, which is an oceanographic ship.
 It travels to the French Southern Territories four times per year.

 Believe it or not, it is possible to travel to the French Southern Territories as a tourist, but it is going to cost you a lot.
 A shared cabin on the Marion Dufresne can reach $8300.
 Not to mention that you need to plan the trip at least a year in advance.
 The itinerary can change last minute, and it is very risky altogether.
 Plus, you cannot find accommodation or food on the islands.
 Let’s just say that the French Southern Territories are not the best destination for tourists.